 Nowadays, true computer viruses have become a rarity.
 USA Cybersecurity Magazine says computer viruses comprise only 10% of all malicious software.
 Worms and Trojans are more frequent, but they too are in the shadow of more dangerous types of malware.

 Ransomware encrypts all or some valuable data on your hard drive.
 To get your files back, you need to pay the attacker for the decryption key.
 Spyware gathers your data, including sensitive information such as your bank account details.
 Adware displays unwanted ads on your machine.
 The list goes on.
 There are botnets, phishing attacks or malicious cryptocurrency mining attacks through browser hijacking.

 There is one myth we need to dispel first.
 Mac OS X is not invulnerable to malware.
 The myth arose from the fact that PC always had a larger market share.
 Also, the UNIX-based operating systems, such as OS X were harder to attack.
 In reality, there is nothing stopping hackers to try to inject ransomware on Mac machines.
 If anything, hackers assume Mac users are wealthier since they spend more on their machines.

 As our lives became digitalized, Microsoft and Apple responded with preinstalled security services.
-Since Windows 10, Microsoft offers a decent solution through the Windows Security Center.
-Features vary depending on whether you have Windows 10 Professional or Home edition.
-Still, Microsoft adds the new threat definitions to both versions often.
-Windows Security is now on-par with free editions of dedicated antivirus solutions.
+Since Windows 10, Microsoft offers a decent solution through the Windows Security Center, and Apple has Gatekeeper.

 Why you still need to get antivirus software